EvanSmith93/jwt-pizza/curiosityReport.md

 console.log(a.getString());
 ```

 Take this example of dependency injection that happens across 4 different classes.
 Each dependency must be created and passed into the next one.
 As applications get more complex, these dependencies could nest even further, or one class may need many dependencies.
-It becomes impractical to create all the dependencies from the outside and manage passing them all into each other.
+It becomes impractical to create all the dependencies from the outside and manage passing them all into each other every time you want to make a new instance of a method.

 In addition, say one of these dependencies was something like a database connection.
 In that case we would want it to be a singleton, so that everything that used it would get the same database connection instance.
 We would have to manage not creating duplicate instances of the dependency, even as we pass it to many things that depend on it.